Skip to main content Skip to Food Microbiology navigation

 The team of Kathrin Kober-Rychli focuses on adaption mechanisms of foodborne pathogens to food and the food producing environment.
 We primarily aim to understand the stress response and virulence of Listeria monocytogenes by performing genome and transcriptome analysis, in vitro and in vivo virulence assays and by using biofilm models.

-Global Aspects of Food Safety
+Global Food Safety

 Ecology of Food Related Zoonotic Agents